For more news and information, including media contacts, please visit the College Marketing and Communications website.

 Holy Cross Magazine

-Holy Cross Magazine is published four times a year for alumni, parents, friends, and the Holy Cross campus community by the College Marketing and Communications at the College.
+Holy Cross Magazine is published four times a year for alumni, parents, friends, and the Holy Cross campus community by College Marketing and Communications at the College.

 fósforo, a bilingual journal of literature, art and ideas, addresses poetry, narrative, drama, and essay, as well as photography, painting, and visual arts, which reflect an interest in Spanish and the range of Hispanic and Latino cultures.
 Submissions are accepted in both Spanish and English from all members of the campus community, including students, faculty and staff.